wbf22/Dava/src/main/java/org/dava/core/database/database.md

 Here are the different modes for indices

-- default
+- INDEX_ALL
     + Indices are made for every column
-- storage-sensitive
+- STORAGE_SENSITIVE
-    + Every time a query is performed, an index is saved
+    + Every time a query is performed on a column it will be indexed
-- manual
+- MANUAL
     + Indices are only created on primary key and marked columns
-- light
+- LIGHT
     + No indices or table meta files are maintained ( ideal for small tables / need to manually modify csv file )

 Tables can be converted between modes, but this conversion can take a long time if the table is very large and lots of indices need to be created.

+LIGHT is the only mode you can safely modify the table .csv file and not break anything.

+MANUAL is the ideal mode

 <details>
 <summary>How it Works</summary>